warisamir/Google-docs-clone/README.md

 # Technologies Used
 For building the user interface and various interactions, **ReactJS** was used.
 This JavaScript library was used to build the entire app along with the help of create-react-app to bootstrap the application.

 Styling of the React components was done using the styling library **styled-components** along with some inline styling.
-You can learn more about styling React components via my article where I describe the various methods that are used: [https://medium.com/@darrion/4-ways-to-style-react-components-707e4f1ae410]
+You can learn more about styling React components via my article where I describe the various methods that are used: these are few step how u can make

 # Installation